niutyut/LdaGibbs/README.md

 * The collapsed gibbs sampler runs very slowly.
 * It also may have some errors because the word distributions weren't super intuitive.
+* Maybe we should work with logs as in the Met-Hastings code.
 * Write some functions that plot the output with ggplot2.
 * Put in a gitignore.